bsdimp/freebsd-git-docs/vendor.md

 % git checkout -b vendor/glorbnitz
 ```

-At this point, you have a new repo, where all new commtis will go on
+At this point, you have a new repo, where all new commits will go on
 the `vendor/glorbnitz` branch.

+(Git professionals can also do this right in their FreeBSD clone, if they know
+how to create a new root commit that's not attached to anything, e.g.
+`git checkout --orphan vendor/glorbnitz`)

 ### Copy the sources in
 Since this is a new import, you can just cp the sources in, or use tar or